-As of December 31, 2023, 2022 and 2021, the Company holds forwards (EUR/USD) and during 2023 contracted forwards (GBP/USD), to hedge different needs.
-For 2023, 2022 and 2021, these forwards are mirrored to an entity with the functional currency of pound sterling (GBP), because part of its revenue is received in euros and part of its purchases are made in US dollars.
+As of December 31, 2023 and 2022, the Company holds forwards (EUR/USD) and during 2023 contracted forwards (GBP/USD), to hedge different needs.
+For 2023 and 2022, these forwards are mirrored to an entity with the functional currency of pound sterling (GBP), because part of its revenue is received in euros and part of its purchases are made in US dollars.
 Therefore, a highly probable forecasted transaction related to budgeted sales and purchases in each corresponding currency has been documented as a hedged item.
+As of December 31, 2024, these hedges expired naturally.